oilandsugar/ritual-dust/content/music/song-production.md

 ## Bass

+the lowest frequencies that subwoofer can reproduce well are around F and G

 ### Bass Line Algorithms

 This is definitely not a complete list of every way you could write a bass line but it includes a lot of common approaches and is a great starting point for ideas.